patrickbucher/factorizer/article/article.md

 The server process is created using the `start/0` function, which spawns a new process and returns its PID.
 (The server runs the `loop/0` function, which processes incoming messages.)
-Using that PID, a client can call its `factorize/2` function with an additional number to be factorized.
+Using that PID, a client can call the `factorize/2` function with an additional number to be factorized.
 A message is sent to the respective process, which is then processed in `loop/0` by factorizing the number and sending it back with the computed result to the caller.
-The `loop/0` function calls itself to await the next message.
+The `loop/0` function tail-calls itself to await the next message.

-Note that `start/0` and `factorize/2` run within the main process; only `loop/0` runs in the spawned process.
-The module `FactorizerServer` abstracts the concurrency details to some degree from its client, which is implemented in the module `FactorizerClient` (`lib/factorizer_client.ex`), consisting only of a single function `factorize/1`—just like the two other implementations discussed before.
+Note that `start/0` and `factorize/2` run within the client process; only `loop/0` runs in the spawned server process. `FactorizerServer` abstracts the concurrency details to some degree from its client, which is implemented in the module `FactorizerClient` (`lib/factorizer_client.ex`), consisting only of a single function `factorize/1`—just like the two implementations discussed before.

 The concurrent prime factorization is performed in three phases again.
 First,